android10/linux.github.io/_docs/how-to/generate-ssh-keys-on-linux.md

 Enter passphrase (empty for no passphrase):
 ```

-**We have to pick a password (passphrase) which will add an extra layer of security when accessing our ssh key.
-Recommended.**
+**We have to pick a password (passphrase) which will add an extra layer of security when accessing our SSH keys.
+RECOMMENDED.**

 ```bash
 Enter passphrase (empty for no passphrase):